Build from a Dockerfile

 ARG CLOUDSTATION_SERVICE_NAME

-# Use the varible
+# Use the variable

 RUN echo $CLOUDSTATION_SERVICE_NAME